 Depending on your personal inclination, you may wish to include a dedication, a preface, or a set of acknowledgments.
 The latter is designed to recognize people or agencies to whom you feel grateful for any academic, technical, financial, or personal aid in the preparation of your thesis.
 As a matter of courtesy, you would ordinarily mention the members of your committee here, as well as institutions that provided funding or anyone else who helped.

 Abstract–Unsigned and Optional by Department

 The abstract should be a separate page.
-Your name and the thesis title should be centered, while the rest of the content should be double-spaced and limited to 350 words.
+Your name and the thesis title should be centered, while the rest of the content format will match your document, and is limited to 350 words.

 Many people will learn about your work through your abstract published in the ScholarWorks Dissertations & Theses Database, so take care in the composition of both the abstract and the title.
 Try to convey the flavor of your work, not just the bare bones of your findings.
 You should also phrase your title so that it truly describes the contents and will be easily found in the index of the database.
 The index is based on key words, so be as specific as you can be about your subject.
 Please view the example.

 Include a table of contents to guide readership of your thesis.
 The table of contents will contain the material occurring after the table of contents.
 The curriculum vitae entry will not have a page number.

 Supplemental materials will include lists of tables, figures, appendixes, abbreviations, or other materials, if appropriate.

 Include your Curriculum Vitae at the END of the thesis.
 The Curriculum Vitae entry will not have a page number.
 Please view the example.